-Assigning modules to years of instance
+Assigning modules to years of engagement

-25. If a module spans two years of instance then all activity for that module should be counted in the second year of instance in which it occurs.
-Exceptionally, where the duration of the module is greater than 12 months, the activity for the module should be assigned to the year of instance in which the activity falls.
-This means that the module is countable across two or more years of instance.
-In such cases, and for HESES purposes only, the module activity in each year of instance will be treated as a separate module in its own right.

-26. The flowchart in Figure C5 can be used to determine which year of instance a module should be assigned to.
+- 25. If a module spans two years of engagement then all activity for that module should be counted in the second year of engagement in which it occurs.
+Exceptionally, where the duration of the module is greater than 12 months, the activity for the module should be assigned to the year of engagement in which the activity falls.
+This means that the module is countable across two or more years of engagement.
+In such cases, and for HESES purposes only, the module activity in each year of engagement will be treated as a separate module in its own right. - 26.
+The flowchart in Figure C1.5 can be used to determine which year of engagement a module should be assigned to.